matthew-andrews/mattandre.ws/source/_posts/stop-going-to-networking-events-and-start-networking.md

 By doing this all the time, networking will change from being an activity to a mindset, will feel more natural and be more meaningful.

+Final thought: I'm absolutely terrible at applying this advice in real-life but I hope that by writing it up publicly that will improve.

 ---

 Adapted from notes from the very excellent [“Learn to Love Networking” from Harvard Business Review](https://hbr.org/2016/05/learn-to-love-networking)